-Born in 1987 in New York, Jason Bard Yarmosky is an American artist known for his paintings and drawings.
+Jason Bard Yarmosky, born in 1987 in New York, is an American artist known for his paintings and drawings.

 Addressing the physicality and psychology of aging, Yarmosky’s work challenges our societal perception of its meaning.
-Using 17th and 18th century painting techniques, childhood leitmotifs, modes of obscurity and abstract light-scapes, Yarmosky stage a range of emotional allegories addressing time and the tensions between vulnerability and humor central to the artist’s practice.
+Using 17th and 18th century painting techniques, costume and childhood leitmotifs, modes of obscurity, fashion, and abstract light-scapes, Yarmosky stages a range of emotional allegories addressing time and the tensions between vulnerability and humor central to the artist’s practice.
+Costume has been a recurring theme throughout Yarmosky's work beginning in 2010 with his debut exhibition, Elder Kinder, celebrating the luxury of aging.

 Yarmosky graduated with a BFA from the School of Visual Arts in New York City in 2010.
 His paintings and drawings have been exhibited and collected internationally.
-His work has been featured in numerous publications including the T Magazine, Wall Street Journal, Art Forum, Artnet, Blouin Artinfo, HypeBeast, Complex, Whitewall, Juxtapoz, American Artist Drawing, American Art Collector, and The Huffington Post, and he is a past winner of the Elizabeth Greenshields Award.
-His work has been exhibited at the Crystal Bridges Museum of American Art, San Antonio Museum of Art, Addison Gallery of American Art, Brigham Young University Museum of Art, South Dakota Art Museum, Yellowstone Art Museum, Huntsville Museum of Art among others, including solo exhibitions at the Huntington Museum of Art and the University of Maine Museum of Art.
+His work has been exhibited at the Brooklyn Museum of Art, Crystal Bridges Museum of American Art, San Antonio Museum of Art, Addison Gallery of American Art, Brigham Young University Museum of Art, South Dakota Art Museum, Yellowstone Art Museum, Huntsville Museum of Art among others, including solo exhibitions at the Huntington Museum of Art and the University of Maine Museum of Art.
 Gallery exhibitions include New York City, Los Angeles, Paris, and Brussels.

 all images ©